What is a Graphic Novel? (Part II) Transcript (English and Spanish Subtitles Available in Video, Click HERE for Spanish Transcript)

 We’ll be using Art Spiegelman’s graphic narrative Maus to illustrate these terms.
 Maus tells the story of Art’s father, Vladek, who was a prisoner of the Auschwitz concentration camp during the second world war.
 As you would expect from last week’s video, throughout this graphic narrative, the textual story of Vladek’s experiences is placed in juxtaposition with the visual narrative, which depicts Jews as mice, Nazis as cats, and Poles as pigs.
 A central question, of course, is what is the function of this strange juxtaposition?
 There are many ways to answer this question, and I encourage you to give it some thought (it is THE central question of the text).
 However, in this lesson, I want to put that question aside and look at the details of Spiegelman’s visual work.

 First up: comic panels.
-In this passage from Maus, you’ll notice that Spiegelman has segmented the chain of events into six discrete panels.
+In this passage from Maus, you’ll notice that Spiegelman has segmented the chain of events into six discrete panels [only 4 are shown above, see the video for more].
 These panels constitute the basic unit of time in a graphic narrative.
 Artists can choose to make their panels bordered or unbordered, and Spiegelman here has chosen to leave the panels where he is speaking to his father in the present unbordered while Vladek’s past experiences in Auschwitz are bordered.
 This decision helps us to distinguish between the two time settings—past and present—that are also juxtaposed with one another here.

 You might have noticed that the second, third, fourth, and fifth panels in this passage can, with a little imagination, be made to form a single image, and you might wonder why Spiegelman has separated out this larger image into discrete panels.
 Asking this question (and trying to answer it for yourself) will give you greater insight into how a comic panel works and what meaning Spiegelman’s decision might be conveying here.